IvanMzk/gtensor/docs/tutorial.md

 ```

 Here we use `assign()` member function to assign to `a` - lhs.
-This function has broadcast assign semantic.
+This function has broadcast assign semantics.
 It takes single argument, that can be tensor or scalar - rhs.
 If rhs is tensor it must be broadcastable with lhs.

 ### Assign to view

-In first example `operator=()` exposes value assign semantic, but this is not always the case.
+In first example `operator=()` exposes value assign semantics, but this is not always the case.
 The point is that definition of `operator=()` in `basic_tensor` class template differs for **lvalue** and **rvalue** objects i.e. operator is **ref-qualified**.
-Being called on **lvalue** object assignment operator has value semantic, on **rvalue** object it has broadcast semantic.
+Being called on **lvalue** object assignment operator has value semantics, on **rvalue** object it has broadcast semantics.

 It can be useful when **assigning to view**: